 Our Volunteer Client Advisors work one-on-one with terminally ill people.
 No particular set of skills or experiences is required in order to be a Volunteer Client Advisor.

 While we welcome applicants from all parts of the state, we are especially in need of VCA applicants in South Seattle, in Mason County, and the Tri-Cities, Ellensburg, and Yakima areas.

-If you are interested in volunteering in this way, please click on the link below:
+If you are interested in becoming a Volunteer Client Advisor, please click on the link below:

 Other Ways to Get Involved

 End of Life Washington needs interested and dedicated community members to improve education and increase access to end-of-life choices.
 Some ways that you can get involved include: